-The work of the Institute is rooted in a set of passionate beliefs: that people can and do recover from mental illness and addiction: that all people-including recipients of behavioral health services-must have opportunities to participate fully in the communities of their choice; that peers helping peers is integral to the recovery process; and that we must tranform our systems of care into systems of hope.
+The work of the Institute is rooted in a set of passionate beliefs: that people can and do recover from mental health challenges and addiction: that all people-including recipients of behavioral health services-must have opportunities to participate fully in the communities of their choice; that peers helping peers is integral to the recovery process; and that we must transform our systems of care into systems of hope.

 What is Recovery?

 Recovery is a self determined and holistic journey that people undertake to heal and grow.